Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Introduction

 The common fig (Ficus carica), or just fig, is the flowering plant of the eponymous tree.
 It is closely related to mulberries, being from the same Moraceae family.
-Fig trees have a rich history, accompanying humans with their travels for centuries, being one of the earliest cultivated fruit trees.
-Today they are also commonly used as ornaments.
+Fig trees have a rich history, accompanying humans' travels for centuries, being one of the earliest cultivated fruit trees.
+Today, they are also commonly used as ornaments.

 Varieties

-Figs come in a variety of colors and sizes; however, they are almost always in a sack shape, with a soft inside that consists of hundreds of tiny seeds, with a mellow sweet taste.
-The most common figs we see հave black and green peels and pink pulps.
-Namely, the four most well studied horticultural varieties are the Caprifig, the Smyrna, the San Pedro, and, of course, the Common or the Adriatic, each having their own sub-varieties (1).
+Figs come in various colors and sizes; however, they are almost always in a sack shape, with a soft inside that consists of hundreds of tiny seeds with a mellow, sweet taste.
+The most common figs we see have black and green peels and pink pulps.
+Namely, the four most well-studied horticultural varieties are the Caprifig, the Smyrna, the San Pedro, and, of course, the Common or the Adriatic, each having their own sub-varieties (1).
 The edible fig is a multiple accessory fruit botanically referred to as syconium.

 Cultivation